gil9red/life/README.md

 ##### Controls:
  * Keyboard:
      * Key Space: stop / start the timer
-     * Key Enter: step by step transition to the next generation ()
+     * Key Enter: step by step transition to the next generation (it is possible only during a pause)
      * Key R: new game and randomly generation of a field
      * Key N: new game and cleansing field
  * Mouse: